-Complete Communities consist of a variety of places that provide opportunities for people to live, work, and play.
-Many areas in San Marcos today are single use.
-For example, some residential neighborhoods have no nearby goods and services, or employment areas.
-In these areas, residents may have to travel farther and longer than they would prefer to access all of their needs.
+Complete Communities consist of a variety of places that provide opportunities for people to live, work, play, and meet their basic needs.
+By this definition, some residential neighborhoods would not be considered part of a Complete Community since they have no nearby goods and services, or employment areas.
+Residents in those neighborhoods may have to travel farther and longer than they would prefer to access all their needs.
 This contributes to demand on the roadway network, potential traffic congestion and environmental impacts, and could contribute to a higher cost of living for households.
 It also means that those who are not able to drive, bike, or use transit may not have their needs met.
-With these potential impacts in mind, an incomplete community includes few or poorly distributed amenities and services that may have an inequitable impact on transportation, health, quality of life, the environment on residents or areas of San Marcos.